 Taking these measures before investing can help you pay off your mortgage faster, build more equity and hopefully make a profit when you sell your home.

 What are the benefits of owning a home?

 Buying a home can come with many advantages, including:

 - Ability to build wealth through equity

 Should I buy a house or invest in the stock market?

 Buying real estate and investing in the stock market has risks and rewards.
 To determine which choice is the better option, evaluate your personal goals.
 Do you want to live in a home?
 Do you have enough money for a down payment and closing costs?
 Can you cover the home’s maintenance and upkeep?
 If so, buying a home could be the right choice.

 The affordability of renting versus buying mainly depends on your location.
 In some cities with high rents, apartment living can be more expensive than owning a home.
 However, buying a house usually has more upfront costs than renting.

 The Bottom Line

-If you’ve studied your local housing market, have a sizable amount of savings and are ready to hold onto your new home for several years, your investment in real estate could pay off.
+If you’ve studied your local housing market, have a sizable amount of savings and are ready to keep your new home for several years, your investment in real estate can pay off.